 No minimum cross-sections are provided for arterials (i.e., US 101 and US 20) in Newport since these streets are subject to review and approval by ODOT.
-Design guidance from ODOT can be found in the BUD and is summarized earlier in Table 2, Table 3, and Table 4.
+Design guidance from ODOT is publicly available and is summarized earlier in Table 2, Table 3, and Table 4.
 ODOT's design guidance is context dependent which provides flexibility in specific element widths when determining the cross-sections.